-The Von der Leyen Commission is taking on board part of these assumptions to propose a new Asylum and Migration Pact for Europe.
-Her proposals are based on a unification of asylum policy which is the only way to block any secondary movements of migrants in Europe.
-Such a proposal is a strategic move of the Commission to eliminate the country of first arrival principle with a clear "federal" proposal.
-It is interesting to see that this sensitive point is possible because a consent of Member States is expected on a uniform Asylum Policy as an indirect result of the 2015 Schengen crisis.
-This uniform Asylum Policy should be complemented by secure migratory routes guaranteed by the EU for documented migrants and various legal pathways for people in need, for example resettlement programs and humanitarian visas to diminish illegal migration.
-These are the conditions for an orderly, monitored and managed migration in Europe.
-This program has been recently supported by the European Economic and Social Committee in March 2020.

-The main challenge for the next coming months is the refusal of certain Member States to share the administrative and economic burden of migration.
-A federal step forwards would probably imply more differentiation between Member States to promote an effective solidarity between them.
+smart borders are another form of security-orientated migration policy at a much greater scale.
+The Von der Leven Commission is taking on board part of these assumptions to propose a new Asylum and It is also arguable that smart borders are a more Migration Pact for Europe.
+Her proposals are based on efficient way to manage migrant flows.
+The EU must a unification of asylum policy which is the only way to have the ambition to build a more resilient system to block any secondary movements of migrants in Europe. control migration, and smart borders can help in this Such a proposal is a strategic move of the Commission perspective.
+The EU must indeed design an effective to eliminate the country of first arrival principle with and secure migration policy to avoid unilateral national a clear "federal" proposal.
+It is interesting to see that reactions endangering the economic and social this sensitive point is possible because a consent of cohesion of Member States.
+The collection and use of Member States is expected on a uniform Asylum Policy data collected for each travel into the EU would help as an indirect result of the 2015 Schengen crisis.
+This to trace individuals but also to foresee a "wave" of uniform Asylum Policy should be complemented by migration.
+It would be far easier to manage migration secure migratory routes guaranteed by the EU for and not just control it and to guarantee rights for docudocumented migrants and various legal pathways for mented migrants.
+The European Travel Information and people in need, for example resettlement programs Authorization System (ETIAS) has for example been and humanitarian visas to diminish illegal migration. adopted in that perspective.
+ETIAS "should provide a These are the conditions for an orderly, monitored and travel authorization for third-country nationals exempt managed migration in Europe.
+This program has been from the visa requirement enabling consideration of recently supported by the European Economic and whether their presence on the territory of the Member Social Committee in March 2020.
+States does not pose or will not pose a security, The main challenge for the next coming months is the illegal immigration or a high epidemic risk" (Recital 9 of the Regulation (EU) 2018/1240 of 12 September refusal of certain Member States to share the admin-2018 establishing a European Travel Information and istrative and economic burden of migration.
+A federal Authorization System (ETIAS), OJ 19.9.2018 L 236).
+In step forwards would probably imply more differentiation between Member States to promote an effective solidarity between them.
 In early July 2020, the German Federal Interior Minister, chairing the Council of the EU, declared that almost all Member States were "prepared to show solidarity in different ways".
 This implies differentiated participation to strengthen solidarity.
 For example, "while about a dozen member states would like to participate in the distribution of those rescued from distress at the EU's external borders in the event of a 'disproportionate burden' on the states, other states signaled that they wanted to make control vessels, financial means or personnel available to prevent smuggling activities and stem migration across the Mediterranean" (Goßner 2020).
 Since the very beginning of the Schengen system a more integrative approach to migration policy has been encompassing intergovernmental foundations (Guiraudon 2011): if Member States do not want to transform the Schengen crisis into the new norm they must accept a more uniform migration policy.
 This considerable change would give less importance to security perspectives and develop a more integrative migration policy based on the rights of migrants as being part of European integration.